 Wealthfront reached its first $1 billion in assets in less than half the time it took Schwab.
 We hope that by focusing on Millennials the way Schwab focused on Baby Boomers, we can continue our rapid growth to $10 billion, $100 billion, and beyond.

-We have a once-in-a-generation opportunity to build a world-class company, the way that Charles Schwab was built decades ago.
+We have a once-in-a-generation opportunity to build an exceptional company, the way that Charles Schwab was built decades ago.

 We’re just getting started.
 Join us on the journey.